From corm to leaf, our best tips for growing alocasia indoors.

 - Keep the leaves hydrated and clean with a monthly Sacred Leaf Shower for optimal health

-- It’s normal for Alocasia to look a bit less vibrant during the winter, but rest assured it’ll make a beautiful comeback in the spring once the light returns and you begin nourishing it regularly with our botanical tonics.
+- It’s normal for Alocasia to look a bit less vibrant during the winter, but rest assured it’ll make a beautiful comeback in the spring once the light returns and you begin nourishing it regularly with our tonics.

 Growing from corms